songlinl/btp-mission-hybrid-rag/run/clone-git.md

     ![](img/create_env1.png)
     ![](../set-up/img/30.png)
     ![](../set-up/img/52.png)
-    Copy and paste the environment parameters below into your `.env` file, and replace the placeholder values with your own configuration details.
+    Copy and paste the following environment parameters into your `.env` file, and replace the placeholder values with your own configuration details.

     ~~~env
     ## Credentials for accessing SAP AI Core service models